 The COVID-19 pandemic is placing enormous strain on the global health care sector’s workforce, infrastructure, and supply chain, and exposing social inequities in health and care.
 COVID-19 is also accelerating change across the ecosystem and forcing public and private health systems to adapt and innovate in a short period.

-Health delivery organizations around the world are struggling to solve the long-present challenges of health care affordability, access, quality, and efficiency.
+Health delivery organisations around the world are struggling to solve the long-present challenges of health care affordability, access, quality, and efficiency.
 However, existing care models can impede their efforts to adapt and evolve for the future, even as COVID-19 accelerates the imperative to transform.
-Care model innovation can help health delivery organizations to reduce or eliminate many of the challenges arising from today’s delivery models.
+Care model innovation can help health delivery organisations to reduce or eliminate many of the challenges arising from today’s delivery models.

 Some studies say that up to 80% of health outcomes are affected by social, economic, and environmental factors:1 social determinants of health that include physical environment, food, infrastructure, economy, wealth, employment, education, social connections, and safety.2 An increasing demographic of underserved consumers and communities is leading to health inequities—systematic disparities in the opportunities groups have to achieve optimal health, leading to unfair and avoidable differences in health outcomes.3